Novia-RDI-Seafaring/FMUiL/README.md

 - `test_result`: Boolean value if the condition is met

 - `system_timestamp`: system time at the time of the evaluation

+## Logging

+It is possible to log any output values from FMUs or external servers.

 # Example usage